segovia94/block-style-plugins/README.md

  */
 ```

-Override the `BlockStyleBase::buildConfigurationForm` method to extend the `$form` array
+Override the `BlockStyleBase::buildConfigurationForm` method to extend the
-with your own custom style options using the
+`$form` array with your own custom style options using the
 [Form API](https://api.drupal.org/api/drupal/elements).

-A `block_styles` fieldset is automatically provided that can be used to do some
-automatic loading of values as classes onto the block attributes.

 ```
 $styles = $this->getConfiguration();